gardener/documentation/hugo/content/050-tutorials/content/howto/service-access/_index.md

 ---
-title: Access my service from outside Kubernetes cluster
+title: Access  service from outside Kubernetes cluster
 description: "Is there an ingress deployed and how is it configured"
 type: tutorial-page
 level: beginner